 How to find out if an application is going to Committee

-In addition, you can check the Agendas for each committee to see which applications will be heard (see above for direct links to each area committee).
+In addition, you can check the Agendas for each committee to see which applications will be heard (see above for direct links to each committee).
 The agendas are published on our website at least one week prior to the meeting.

-We now transmit and record all planning committee meetings held in the Council Chambers.
+We transmit and record all planning committee meetings held in the Council Chambers.
 Planning Committee meetings are normally held in the Council Chambers on Monday evenings (except on bank holidays) and start at 7pm - they can be viewed live from our webcast pages.

-Please be advised that by entering into the Council Chamber you are giving permission for video (images and sound) to be recorded and transmitted live and as an archive over the internet and by any other means that the council may deem to use; at its discretion; in the future.
+Please be advised that by entering into the Council Chamber you are giving permission for video (images and sound) to be recorded and transmitted live and as an archive over the internet and by any other means that the Council may deem to use, at its discretion, in the future.
 The webcast will be made available in the public domain for future viewing purposes.

 All meetings are recorded and saved for six months; if you can’t view the live broadcast you can see the archived version (approximately 24 hours after the meeting) from the same webcast pages.